bgatos/Digital-Scholarly-EditionsGR-workshop/cfp.md

 (c) disciplinary diversity.
 A number of bursaries are available to defray the cost of travel and accommodation.

-The deadline for workshop is 3 March 2017.
+The deadline for workshop is 17 March 2017.
-Please complete and submit ontime the online application form .
+Please complete and submit on time the online application form .